sanity-io/hydrogen-sanity/README.md

 })
 ```

-You should now be able to view your Hydrogen app in the Presentation Tool, click to edit any Sanity content and see live updates as you make changes.
+You should now be able to view your Hydrogen app in the Presentation tool, click to edit any Sanity content and see live updates as you make changes.

 ## Using `@sanity/client` instead of hydrogen-sanity